rhizomik/BESDUI/README.md

 # SDEBM

 Structured Data Exploration BenchMark (SDEBM) inspired by the Berlin SPARQL Benchmark (BSBM) but intended for benchmarking the user experience while exploring a structured dataset, not the performance of the query engine.

+> Roberto García, Rosa Gil, Juan Manuel Gimeno, Eirik Bakke, David R. Karger.
+(2016).
+Structured Data Exploration Benchmark (SDEBM).
+Available from: http://w3id.org/SDEBM

 ## Benchmarks